 According to Salmond, Ownership can be acquired in two ways:-

 2. By reason of some act or event.

-Consists of material objects like land, immovable or movable properties etc. The wealth and assets of a person like interest in the land, debts, share in the company, patents, goodwill, copyrights etc may also be subject matter of ownership.
+Consists of material objects like land, immovable or movable properties, etc. The wealth and assets of a person like interest in the land, debts, share in the company, patents, goodwill, copyrights, etc. may also be the subject matter of ownership.

-Thus intangible rights may also constitute subject matter of ownership.
+Thus intangible rights may also constitute the subject matter of ownership.